 Overall, Medical Alert's systems offer fast response times, easy setup, and affordable monthly rates.
 I appreciate the company's seasonal promotional offers, contract-free plans, 30-day free trial, and lack of extra fees.
 What you see is what you get, and they make it easy to try out their systems without any risk.
 While I wish Medical Alert's in-home systems had a longer base-to-button range, and the company's product lineup is pretty limited, I was satisfied with the products I tested and would recommend the company for those on a tight budget.

 Each Medical Alert system offers three tiers for monitoring subscriptions: monthly, semiannually, and annually.
 Prices start as low as $22.95 per month and range up to $42.95 per month.

 You can cancel your subscription at any time and return the equipment within 30 days to receive a full refund.
 Equipment received after 30 days will result in a prorated refund.

-Wear the fall detection pendant at chest level.
-If you fall and do not press the button after a few moments, the pendant will automatically contact the response center.
-If you are unable to communicate with the operator, they will call the phone number on your account first before dispatching EMS if you are still unable to respond.
+If you are wearing the fall-detection pendant and fall but do not press the button, after a few moments, the pendant will automatically contact the response center.
+If you can’t communicate with the operator, a response center agent will call the phone number on your account first before dispatching EMS if you still can’t respond.

 Yes, you can purchase additional buttons or pendants without paying for additional monitoring subscriptions.

-If you’re moving to a new location with Medical Alert, contact Medical Alert’s Customer Care through an online form or by giving them a call.
-You can update the information on your account including your address.
+Contact Medical Alert’s customer care team through an online form on the company’s website or by calling them.
+You can update the information on your account, including your address.